suleymancan/news-dataset/README.md

 dataset:<br/>
 Clicbait News title: 10,030 <br/>
-Not Clickbait News Sitle 10,006
+Not Clickbait News title: 10,006

 I've marked the headlines from my web scraping as 'not clickbait'.
 By reading the rest of the data, I marked it manually as 'clickbait' or 'not clickbait'.